aolaleye/coding-bootcamp-activities/class-activities/mar-16/10-nodejs/01-Activities/15-BankJS/README.md

 * The transactions possible are:

-  * `total` - this should tally up all of the money in the bank balance and display it for the user.
+  * `total` - this should tally up all of the money in the bank balance and display it for the user. //tells balance

   * `deposit <number>` - this should add a positive amount to the bank balance.
-(No need to display the total here)
+(No need to display the total here) //adds to bank account

   * `withdraw <number>` - this should add a negative amount to the bank balance.
-(No need to display the total here)
+(No need to display the total here) //removes amount

   * `lotto` - this should subtract an amount from the bank balance, but if a random number is hit it should add back a larger amount into the bank balance.